-As OLED offers brighter color, near-perfect-black, less power consumption and is thinner and lighter than TFT-LCD, it gradually penetrates the mid to high-end TFT-LCD market, especially the smartphone market.
-OLED display and related DDICs have been dominated by Korean companies.
+As OLED offers brighter color, near-perfect-black, less power consumption and is thinner and lighter than TFT-LCD, it gradually penetrates the mid to high-end TFT-LCD market, especially the smartphone market, OLED display and related DDICs have been dominated by Korean companies.
 The marketplace is increasing utilization of the OLED display for smartphone and other electronics areas, including notebook, tablet, TV and automotive due to expanded OLED capacity.
 We continue to gear up for the OLED driver IC development in partnership with major Chinese, Japan and Korean panel makers.
 Himax's OLED IC offering includes driver ICs, TCON and touch controller ICs.
 For tablet, we are seeing adoptions on the rise for premium models that adopt advanced OLED display, of which Himax offers both DDIC and TCON and has commenced production to certain leading brands.
 For automotive OLED display, we continue to win project awards for our flexible OLED driver IC, TCON, and touch controller IC with both conventional car makers and EV/NEV vendors.
 Himax's advanced OLED on-cell touch controllers are setting new industry standards with an impressive touch signal-to-noise ratio of over 45 dB, ensuring reliable performance under challenging conditions such as glove-wearing or wet-finger operations.
 The OLED on-cell touch controller for automotive applications entered production in the second quarter of 2024 and adoption is expanding across the board, with additional projects starting mass production in 2025.
 Finally, we are making good progress with leading panel houses for the development of OLED display drivers for smartphone and notebook applications.
 The growth momentum in OLED solution is promising, however, we could not assure you of the success of our OLED driver IC as we are unable to penetrate into the mass volume existing Japan, Korean and China supplier chain and/or find new OLED panel manufactures to design-wins our solutions into.
-OLED process maturity for the new manufactures and the possible specification change due to t
+OLED process maturity for the new manufactures and the possible specification change due to the immaturity of the OLED will also be a hurdle to our OLED driver share gain and success.